Oahu Surf 2

 No MLS entry or remark references single-wall construction, and the building type is inconsistent with that method.
 This strongly indicates the building is not single-wall construction.

-Looked for phrases like 'hotel rental pool', 'part of hotel operations', or references to a specific hotel managing rentals; none were found.
-Because STR is not indicated as allowed, hotel pool participation is set false.
+Searched for 'hotel rental pool', 'hotel rental program', 'managed by hotel', or brand hotel pool references and found none.
+Because STR is not indicated as allowed, hotel pool participation is set to false.

-Searched remarks for 'mandatory hotel pool', 'required to participate', or any language indicating mandatory rental program and found none.
-Since STR is not indicated, mandatory pool is false.
+Searched remarks for 'mandatory hotel pool', 'required to participate', or similar phrasing and found none.
+Additionally, STR is not indicated as allowed, so mandatory pool participation is false.

 No listing remarks refer to fee simple ownership or land being included, and the MLS tenure flags show 0 of 4 as Fee Simple.
 Because the same MLS summary also shows 0 of 4 as Leasehold, the tenure situation cannot be determined confidently from available data.